Get answers for your health queries from top Doctors for FREE!

 basic regualtions after gallbladder removal

-If this condition is not treated it may also lead to problems like liver inflammation, increase risk of liver damage, and other major problems like hepatitis, cholestasis etc that may lead to a liver transplant a very serious condition.
+If this condition is not treated, it may also lead to problems like liver inflammation, increased risk of liver damage, and other major problems like hepatitis, cholestasis, and many more that may lead to a liver transplant, a very serious condition.
+If the person feels the change in bile flow, weight gain, and the emergence of insulin resistance, these factors can lead to the development of a fatty liver.

 Can you get a fatty liver after gallbladder removal?

-What are the symptoms of fatty liver after gallbladder surgery?
+Symptoms of fatty liver after cholecystectomy

-• Weight loss
+• Weight Loss: Unintentional loss of weight.

 In some cases, fatty liver can progress to more serious liver problems like liver transplant, so immediate treatment is important.